Ma-Marcinowski/Verificational-Model/README.md

      * 1.2.2.
 Libraries - OpenCV 4.1.0, Numpy 1.16.4, tqdm 4.33.0, and other common python libraries.

      * 1.2.3.
-To utilize above preprocessing programs:
+To utilize preprocessing programs:

         - Install Python and listed libraries (installation method depends on user's operating system);
         - Download the repository;